EOFY Offer: 90% off your plan for your first 3 months

 • distraction: skilled workers pulled away by low-value tasks

-Look for opportunities to outsource jobs that you're just not very good at, or excited by.
-An external provider will charge fees, of course, but it may be money well spent if it makes your business more focused, efficient, and happy.
+Step through your list of inefficiencies and work out the kinks.
+You can often make big improvements by clearing up roles and responsibilities, resequencing jobs, and improving communication between functions.
+Look for opportunities to outsource work that you're not good at or excited by.
+An external provider will charge fees, but it may be money well spent if it makes your business more focused and efficient.

-Minimise distractions and improve focus
+3. Minimise distractions and manage your energy

 Reduce distractions with these tactics:

-• silence notifications: turn off non-essential alerts during focused work periods
+• Silence notifications.
+Turn off non-essential alerts during focused work periods.

-• batch communication: check emails and messages at set times rather than constantly
+• Batch communication.
+Check emails and messages at set times rather than constantly.

-• create boundaries: let your team know when you're unavailable for interruptions
+• Create boundaries.
+Let your team know when you're unavailable for interruptions.

-• optimise your workspace: remove visual clutter and keep tools within reach
+• Optimise your workspace.
+Remove visual clutter and keep tools within reach.

 Skilled workers directly boost productivity by completing tasks faster and with fewer errors.
 Big businesses hire specialists, while small businesses often rely on generalists handling multiple roles.
 Either way, you can set your team up to succeed.

-• clear job descriptions: define roles and responsibilities for each position
+• Clear job descriptions.
+Define roles and responsibilities for each position.

-• process documentation: explain how tasks should be done with supporting materials
+• Process documentation.
+Explain how tasks should be done with supporting materials.

-• business context: share values and priorities so people make better decisions
+• Business context.
+Share values and priorities so people make better decisions.

 When employees understand both their role and the overall business goals, they work more efficiently.
 Without proper training, your investment in tools goes to waste.
+You can find a free job description template to help you get started.

-1. Ask employees what they did well, how, and why
+1. Ask employees what they did well, how, and why.

-2. Acknowledge their successes with specific examples
+2. Acknowledge their successes with specific examples.

-3. Invite their ideas for speeding up or refining the work
+3. Invite their ideas for speeding up or refining the work.

-4. Collaborate on improvements and set new goals if appropriate
+4. Collaborate on improvements and set new goals if appropriate.

 Being entrepreneurial means continually optimising your business, not just launching it.
 Entrepreneurs improve productivity by combining resources more effectively.
 This involves calculated risk-taking, but the rewards can be significant.